 Hynson and members of Bel Canto Chorus have performed internationally at the acclaimed Spoleto Music Festival in Italy, the Festivals of Troyes and Rheims in France, the Llangollen Festival in Wales, and the Elora and Huntsville Festivals in Canada.
 In addition to its annual concert season, the chorus is often called upon to participate in performances by national touring companies.
-In 2010, Bel Canto participated in Star Wars in Concert and in the Video Games Live national touring concert, and in February 2013, Bel Canto sang in the Distant Worlds touring concert.
-The chorus completed a successful international tour in July 2011, performing with several orchestras in Argentina and Uruguay, and in June 2013, Hynson conducted Bel Canto and two French choruses in three performances of Brahms’s Requiem with L’Ensemble Orchestral de Bordeaux in France.
+In October 2015, Bel Canto participated in the Milwaukee performance of Zelda: Symphony of the Goddess.
+The chorus has performed with orchestras in Argentina, Uruguay, and France.
+In June 2015, Bel Canto toured Ireland, performing three concerts with four Irish choruses and Degani, one of Ireland’s finest chamber ensembles.

 Subscribe to Maestro Hynson's Conductor Blog below.